mrinalwahal/portfolio/content/en/reads.md

 ## Books

+### 2026

+1. [The Weirdest People in the World](https://amzn.in/d/e0jMdz4) by Joseph Henrich - If you liked Seeing Like a State, you can give this a shot as well.
+It delves into how Western, Educated, Industrialized, Rich, and Democratic (WEIRD) societies have shaped human psychology and behavior in unique ways.

+1. [Algorithms to Live By](https://amzn.in/d/fK0f1b4) by Brian Christian and Tom Griffiths - A fascinating exploration of how computer algorithms can be applied to human decision-making and everyday life.

+### 2025

 1. [Capitalism and Freedom](https://amzn.in/d/eu4f7ui) by Milton Friedman - My favorite book on economics and freedom.
 A must-read for anyone interested in understanding the relationship between economic freedom and political freedom.

 1. [Free To Choose](https://amzn.in/d/bD1XjeT) by Milton and Rose Friedman - A great follow-up to "Capitalism and Freedom," this book delves deeper into the principles of free-market economics and individual liberty.
 Should definitely read it if you enjoyed "Capitalism and Freedom."